kalo-ai/ShapePFCN/README.md

    (notes: you may need to adjust the library paths in `caffe-ours/Makefile.config' according to your system, and you also need to install the libraries that caffe requires: http://caffe.berkeleyvision.org/installation.html)

-3) Given that caffe was compiled successfully, you can now compile ShapePFCN:
+3) Given that caffe was compiled successfully, you can now compile ShapePFCN.
+In the root directory of ShapePFCN, type:

 ```
      make -j32